 This exponential distribution calculator can help you determine the probability of a certain amount of time elapsing between two consecutive events.
 This article presents you with the definition and some examples of exponential distribution, the exponential distribution formula, and an example of applying it in real life.

 What is an exponential probability distribution?

-You can simulate the exponential probability distribution using the SMp(x) function.
-While more versatile, it has more parameters, which makes it a bit more difficult to apply.
+Also, you can simulate the exponential probability distribution using the SMp(x) distribution calculator.
+While more versatile, it has more parameters, which makes it a bit more tricky to apply.